The best ways to lower cholesterol

 Cholesterol lowering foods

-Food can lower cholesterol in a variety of ways, some foods contain soluble fibre, soluble fibre function is to pull together cholesterol and its precursors and excrete them from the body.
+Food can help in a variety of ways, some foods contain soluble fibre, soluble fibre function is to pull together cholesterol and its precursors and excrete them from the body.
 Some foods contain polyunsaturated fats these lower LDL.

 - Sunflower seeds.